lnicolas83/routeros-api/README.md

 # routeros-api
-Mikrotik routerOS api in python
+Mikrotik routerOS api in python (based on the code of the mikrotik's wiki, https://wiki.mikrotik.com/wiki/Manual:API_Python3)

 Examples :